 Sydney Carroll

-Sydney is a junior in the college and Managing Editor of Content.
-She likes her 2 dogs, cat, and guinea pig, sushi, Taylor Swift, public transportation, and Tennessee sunsets.
+Sydney (she/her) is the editor in chief and a junior in the college.
+She likes her two dogs, cat, and guinea pig, sushi, Taylor Swift, public transportation, and Tennessee sunsets.
 She dislikes math, whichever team is playing the Buffalo Bills this week, the patriarchy, and carbonated beverages.

 News